Ripe Podocarpus fruit without seeds

 Oh….You can also eat any lichen you find in the first stomach of a reindeer, but it’s messy and not too good tasting.
 To get around that you freeze the stomach and its content.
 Then you slice it off and put it in stews and the like.
 There it is far better, but not five stars.

-I saw forager Dick Deuerling nibble on Cladonia evansii uncooked while out on the trail, just picked it up, crushed some in his hand and down it went.
-One also told me he just crumpled it up and dropped it into soup.
+I saw forager emeritus Dick Deuerling nibble on Cladonia evansii uncooked while out on the trail, just picked it up, crushed some in his hand and down it went.
+Once he also told me he just crumpled it up and dropped it into soup.
 Woodsmen in northern Canada reportedly used rock lichen to make a “stimulating” tea by boiling it for 15 minutes.
 I suppose a stomach ache can be stimulating.

 One point to consider is whether to eat lichen at all in populated areas.
 Lichens grow very slowly, one or two centimeters a year, and can live to be three thousand years old, and can stay in tact another 10,000 years.
 The lichen you may be thinking of partaking could be older than you are or was alive when the ancient Greeks were.
 Lichen can also collect a lot of pollution in those years.
 It just might be that it is good to know one can eat lichen but one doesn’t have to.
 In fact, they take very well to dish gardens and don’t have to be watered.
 They get all the moisture they need out of the air.
 It’s a pet that can outlive your parrot, and it talks less, too.